eigenlambda123/Project10X-FastAPI/README.md

 ## Purpose

-**Project10X: The FastAPI Builder Series** is designed as a deep learning track for mastering asynchronous API development in Python using FastAPI.
+**Project10X-FastAPI** is designed as a deep learning track for mastering asynchronous API development in Python using FastAPI.
 It reflects a commitment to:

 * Understanding async I/O and API design at a production level
 * Testing and documenting APIs with clarity and completeness